ericdow/topfun/README.md

 # TopFun

 A (very) simple flight simulator written in C++.
-The main objective is learn about OpenGL, Boost, etc.
+The main objective is to learn about OpenGL, Boost, etc.

 # Dependencies